adaltas/node-csv-docs/src/documents/parse/examples.html.md

 ## Using the stream API

-The CSV parser implements the [stream.Transform`API][stream_transform].
+The CSV parser implements the [`stream.Transform`API][stream_transform].

-CSV data is send through the `write` function and the resulted data is obtained within the "readable" event by calling the `read` function.
+CSV data is sent through the `write` function and the resulting data is obtained within the "readable" event by calling the `read` function.
 This example is available with the command `node samples/stream.js`.